Trade union: Economics

 US income inequality and union participation have had a distinctly inverse relationship, with the disparity increasing since the 1980s.

 The academic literature shows substantial evidence that trade unions reduce economic inequality.
 The economist Joseph Stiglitz has asserted that, "Strong unions have helped to reduce inequality, whereas weaker unions have made it easier for CEOs, sometimes working with market forces that they have helped shape, to increase it."
-Evidence indicates that those who are not members of unions also see higher wages.
+Evidence indicates that those who are not members of unions also see higher wages due to the presence of unions.
 Researchers suggest that unions set industrial norms as firms try to stop further unionization or losing workers to better-paying competitors.
 The decline in unionization since the 1960s in the United States has been associated with a pronounced rise in income and wealth inequality and, since 1967, with loss of middle class income.
 Right-to-work laws have been linked to greater economic inequality in the United States.

 Research from Norway has found that high unionization rates lead to substantial increases in firm productivity, as well as increases in workers' wages.
 Research from Belgium also found productivity gains, although smaller.
 However, other research in the United States has found that unions can harm profitability, employment and business growth rates.
 UK research on employment, wages, productivity, and investment found union density improved all metrics - but only until a limit.
 Forming U-shaped curves, after an optimal density, more unionisation worsened employment, wages, etc. Research from the Anglosphere indicates that unions can provide wage premiums and reduce inequality while reducing employment growth and restricting employment flexibility.
 Some trade unions oppose approaches which increase productivity, such as automation.